Mesothelioma Compensation Claims and Legal Causation

 Scientists believe that when asbestos fibres enter the lungs it increases the chances of genetic changes taking place that in time may lead to malignant cells developing.
-However scientists are not entirely clear about how this process actually works and this uncertainty has led to legal problems arising when claimants seek compensation for their injuries.
+However they are not entirely clear about how this process actually works and this uncertainty has led to legal problems arising when claimants seek compensation for their injuries.
 In particular, the degree of exposure is often a contentious issue and whether or not relatively small exposures to asbestos will give rise to legal liability.

 At the heart of the debate is the lack of hard scientific evidence on how mesothelioma arises.
 While it is thought that the risk of mesothelioma increases in line with the quantity of asbestos fibres that are inhaled, doctors agree that inhalation of even a small number of asbestos particles can result in a mesothelioma.

-Legal Causation in Mesothelioma Claims
+Legal Causation in Mesothelioma Compensation Claims

-As with any personal injury case, for a claimant to succeed in a compensation claim for mesothelioma they must deal with ‘causation’, which is the legal principle linking the breach of duty with the injury suffered.
+As with any personal injury case, for a claimant to succeed in a mesothelioma compensation claim they must deal with ‘causation’, which is the legal principle linking the breach of duty with the injury suffered.
 Because scientific understanding of the disease is so limited this can sometimes prove a particularly tricky legal hurdle in asbestos related injury cases.

 The courts recognise this difficulty and have confirmed that causation will be established where it is likely that the breach of duty has led to a ‘material increase’ in the risk of developing mesothelioma.